 If you're thinking about switching banks, Scotiabank is a solid option right now — it's offering a $300 welcome gift for their Ultimate and Preferred packages.
 Also, For a limited time, earn up to 1.75% on your MomentumPLUS Savings Account.

 3. Get one when taking out a loan

-If you're one of the many Canadians rushing to apply for a mortgage as rates fall towards all-time lows, you'll receive your credit score as part of the application process.
+If you're one of the many Canadians rushing to apply for a mortgage as rates remain low for now, you'll receive your credit score as part of the application process.

 Applying for a personal loan will also give you access to your credit score.